guillochon/MOSFiT/docs/index.rst

 MOSFiT
 ======

-Welcome to the documentation for MOSFiT (The Modular Open Source Fitter for Transients)!
+Welcome to the documentation for MOSFiT (The Modular Open Source Fitter for Transients), a Python 2.7/3.x package for parameter inference and mock observations of semi-analytical models of transients.

 Please see the links below for information on how to install and run the package.

 ------------
 Using MOSFiT